50 American Small Towns Known for the Weirdest Things

 Providence, Rhode Island: The Big Blue Bug

-The world-famous Big Blue Bug sits on the side of I-95 in Providence Rhode Island.
+The world-famous Big Blue Bug sits on the side of I-95 in Providence.
 Constructed of steel and fiberglass, it’s an exact replica of an Eastern Subterranean Termite (only much bigger).
-The Big Blue Bug has appeared in movies, television shows, books, and comics.
+The Big Blue Bug has appeared in movies, TV shows, books and comics.

 South Carolina Peach